top of page

 The verb 'presuppose' has its etymological roots in the Latin word 'praesupponere,' which is a combination of 'prae,' meaning 'before,' and 'supponere,' meaning 'to place' or 'to set.'
 In Latin, 'praesupponere' signified the act of placing something before or assuming it as a preliminary basis for further reasoning or discussion.
 As the term transitioned into Old French as 'presupposer,' and then into Middle English, it retained its fundamental meaning of assuming or taking something for granted as a starting point for subsequent thoughts or conversations.
 The etymology of 'presuppose' underscores the concept of making initial assumptions or setting certain conditions as prerequisites for further consideration, reflecting its role in logical and argumentative processes.

-Quiz: Find the meaning of the verb presuppose:
+Find the correct meaning of the verb presuppose:

 Try Again!